cosmos/awesome-cosmos/README.md

 * [CometMock](https://github.com/informalsystems/CometMock) - Drop-in replacement for CometBFT in end-to-end tests.
 * [quint](https://github.com/informalsystems/quint) - Executable specification language with delightful tooling.
 * [apalache](https://github.com/informalsystems/apalache) - APALACHE: symbolic model checker for TLA+ and Quint.

+## Templates

+Templates to help you get started with building a Cosmos SDK blockchain.

+* [ignite](https://github.com/cli) - Quickly bootstrap a new Cosmos SDK blockchain with UI and support to create new and work conveniently with existing Cosmos SDK modules.
+* [cosmosregistry/example](https://github.com/cosmosregistry/example) - Template and example repository of a Cosmos SDK module.
+* [cosmosregistry/chain-minimal](https://github.com/cosmosregistry/chain-minimal) -  Template and example of a minimal Cosmos SDK blockchain.

 ## Tools